-A ruddy-faced, mustachioed man seen in side profile reading from an open music book, plays a one-piece, flared-bell alto recorder, right hand uppermost.
+A ruddy-faced, mustachioed man seen in side profile reading from an open music book, plays a one-piece, flared-bell alto recorder.
 The beak, window/labium, and off-set hole for the little finger of the lowermost (left) hand are clearly depicted.